Garage Door Remote Troubleshooting Tools on Workbench

 A: Reprogramming your garage door remote is relatively straightforward.
 Start by locating the Learn button on the motor unit, press and hold it to erase the old codes, then follow the specific steps to reprogram the remote.
 If that doesn’t work, you might want to reset the logic board by unplugging the opener for a minute and plugging it back in.

-Q: What is RF interference and how can I fix it?
+Q: What is RF interference, and how can I fix it?

 A: RF interference occurs when other electronic household devices disrupt the signal between your garage door remote and the opener.
 Common culprits include baby monitors and Wi-Fi routers.
 To fix this, try moving these devices further away from your garage or changing the frequency settings on your remote.